mariovelandiac/js-challenges/README.md

 ✅Geometric Derivate of a prime Number.
 This program return the geometric derivate of a prime number, the program can uses loops or recursivity\
 ✅Camel Case.
 This program uses several ways to convert a string into a camelCase format ✅Is Pangram.
-This program detects if a phrase is or not a pangram (a sentence that contains all the words of the alphabet)
+This program detects if a phrase is or not a pangram (a sentence that contains all the words of the alphabet) ✅Unique In Order.
+This programs returns the elements that are not repeated in a string or into an Array, but by order of appereance

 ## Pending:
 ❌ Reverse Url path.
 This program will invert the path of a given URL